digital-dream-labs/oskr-owners-manual/doc/living_with_windows.md

-# Appendix: Living with Windows
+# Appendix 3: Living with Windows

 Vector runs on a variant of the Android Operating System which in turn is based on Linux.
 Because of this the entire toolchain assumes that